BenCat07/Voxalia/README.md

 - Requires mono.
 - Requires LibOpus.
 - Requires fully up to date non-Intel graphics drivers (Must support OpenGL 4.3).
-- Requires "espeak" program/package.
-Must be a valid "espeak" executable in path.
+- Requires ”espeak” program/package.
+Must be a valid ”espeak” executable in path.
 - Requires a 64-bit system.
 - Linux build is primarily tested on Ubuntu 16.04 with latest NVidia drivers.
 - Swap the folder `xulrunner` for the one in the Linux tarball.